-Textiles utilize several wet and dry processing techniques are utilized to achieve the desired effects on textiles.
-The methods include pumice stone washing, enzyme washing, bleaching, and mixed washing.
-The textile dyeing and finishing industry consume the most energy and water.
-The production of jeans consumes approximately 350 million m3 of water every year.
-Also, there is a large amount of wastewater and solid waste.
-Therefore, chemical-free and dry-bleaching technologies, such as ozonation, are therefore the best economic and environmental solutions.
+Various wet and dry processing techniques are utilized to achieve the desired effects on textiles.
+The methods include pumice stone, enzyme, bleaching, and mixed washing consuming large amounts of water and energy.
+For example, the production of jeans consumes approximately 350 million m3 of water annually.
+Also, the textile industry generates a large amount of wastewater and solid waste.
+Therefore, chemical-free and dry-bleaching technologies like ozonation are the best economic and environmental solutions.
 Ozone is gaining prominence in the textile industry due to their numerous advantages.